Same-sex marriage in Louisiana: Robicheaux v. George

-U.S. Supreme Court ruling
+Obergefell v.
+Hodges

-On June 26, 2015, following the decision of the U.S. Supreme Court in Obergefell v.
-Hodges, the plaintiffs asked the Fifth Circuit to immediately reverse the district court and have that court resolve the case in their favor.
-The same day, Attorney General Caldwell said that nothing in the Obergefell decision required the state to cease enforcing its same-sex marriage ban immediately.
-On June 28, Governor Bobby Jindal said the state would comply with the Supreme Court decision as soon as the Fifth Circuit reversed the district court ruling in Robicheaux that had upheld the state's ban.
+On June 26, 2015, the U.S. Supreme Court ruled in Obergefell v.
+Hodges that same-sex marriage bans violate the Equal Protection and Due Process clauses of the Fourteenth Amendment, legalizing same-sex marriage nationwide in the United States.
+The Robicheaux plaintiffs asked the Fifth Circuit to immediately reverse the district court ruling and have that court resolve the case in their favor.
+The same day, Attorney General Caldwell claimed that nothing in the Obergefell decision required the state to cease enforcing its same-sex marriage ban immediately.
+On June 28, Governor Bobby Jindal said the state would comply with the Supreme Court decision as soon as the Fifth Circuit reversed the district court ruling in Robicheaux.
 On July 1, the Fifth Circuit reversed the earlier ruling in Robicheaux and instructed the district court to record a judgment for the plaintiffs no later than July 17.
 Jindal then said the state would not recognize same-sex marriages until the district court reversed its ruling.
 In the district court, Judge Feldman issued a new judgment in favor of the plaintiffs on July 2.

-Jindal was a vocal opponent of the court ruling.
+Jindal was a vocal opponent of the Obergefell ruling.
 His initial reaction was to call for the disbanding of the Supreme Court, calling it "a public opinion poll instead of a judicial body".
 Jindal further stated, "This decision will pave the way for an all out assault against the religious freedom rights of Christians who disagree with this decision.
 This ruling must not be used as pretext by Washington to erode our right to religious liberty."
 Despite the United States being a secular state and the Establishment Clause forbidding governments from establishing or sponsoring religion, Jindal said that "[m]arriage between a man and a woman was established by God, and no earthly court can alter that."
 Attorney General Caldwell said he was "disappointed" with the decision and that it "[took] away a right that should have been left to the states".

 Several parishes began issuing marriage licenses to same-sex couples on June 29, including Jefferson, Calcasieu, East Baton Rouge, West Feliciana, East Feliciana, Assumption, Livingston, Ascension and Tangipahoa.
 Celeste Autin and Alesia LeBoeuf were the first same-sex couple to marry in Louisiana in the early hours of Monday, June 29 in Jefferson Parish.
-A second couple, Michael Robinson and Earl Benjamin, were issued a marriage license in Gretna at around 11 a.m..
-As of July 1, Orleans Parish refused to issue marriage licenses to same-sex couples.
-The district court ordered the state to begin licensing same-sex marriages in the parish the next day, and the state complied.

-For sometime after the Obergefell ruling however, several parishes refused to issue marriage licenses to same-sex couples, including Jackson, LaSalle, Lincoln, Madison, Red River, St. Tammany and Webster.
+A second couple, Michael Robinson and Earl Benjamin, were issued a marriage license in Gretna at around 11 a.m. that same day.
+On July 1, media outlets reported that Orleans Parish was still refusing to issue marriage licenses to same-sex couples.
+The district court ordered the state to begin licensing same-sex marriages the next day, and the state complied.
+However, for several more days, several parishes refused to issue marriage licenses to same-sex couples, including Jackson, LaSalle, Lincoln, Madison, Red River, St. Tammany and Webster.
 Those parishes began issuing licenses to all couples on July 6, 2015.